Gifts for all Seasons

-Her strict, often cruel, religious upbringing and time spent alone as a child, unleashed a creative spirit that found its outlet in her wonderful writing.
+Her strict, often cruel, religious upbringing and the loneliness she experienced as a child, unleashed a creative spirit that found its outlet in her wonderful writing.
 She’s spoken of it as a gift, “a terrible gift” but a gift nonetheless.
-The writer Chinua Achebe explains this further:

 Looking for silver linings

 Growing up, for many years, I was the only fluent English speaker in my family.
-My parents are Polish and, when they arrived on these shores (in a time and place when this was still a remarkable occurrence), they both worked in the architects’ department at the Greater London Counci.
-They spent all day among other exclusively Polish-speaking architects and this, along with a social life that revolved around the Polish-Catholic church meant we lived in a bubble – a Polish satellite state in Home Counties suburbia.
+My parents were Polish and, when they arrived on these shores (in a time and place when this was still a remarkable occurrence), they both worked in the architects’ department at the Greater London Council.
+They spent all day among other exclusively Polish-speaking architects and this, along with a social life that revolved around the Polish-Catholic church meant we lived in a bubble – something akin to a Polish satellite state in Home Counties suburbia.

-Attending day nursery meant that I quickly learnt English, became bilingual and acted as my parents’ mouthpiece – translating and interpreting the news, facilitating Parent/Teacher Evenings and even shopping trips.
+Attending day nursery as a toddler meant that I quickly learnt English, became bilingual and acted as my parents’ mouthpiece – translating and interpreting the TV news, facilitating Parent/Teacher Evenings and generally, learning to speak up.

-I soon realised that it wasn’t just two different languages that I had to navigate but, that what I was also dealing with, were two very different cultures and very different audiences.
-And seeing my parents struggle meant that I learnt a valuable lesson in how vital communication was in conferring identity, a sense of belonging and security.
+I soon realised that it wasn’t just two different languages that I had to navigate but, that what I was also dealing with, were two very different groups of people and ways of doing things.
+I didn’t know then that the word for it was “culture.”
+Seeing my parents struggle meant that I learnt a valuable lesson in how vital communication was in conferring identity, a sense of belonging and security.

 Gifts that get better over time

-Today that faculty for nuanced understanding, for being able to see things from multiple points of view, for taking dry facts and interpreting them into something altogether more relatable and meaningful for their target audiences, fuels my copywriting.
-It didn’t and doesn’t (I’m always learning) come easy but there’s a reason why I love doing what I do – helping people define themselves and their businesses, and in turn, find and speak effectively to their ideal audiences.
+Today that faculty for nuanced understanding, for being able to see things from multiple points of view and an ability to take dry facts and shape them into something imbued with meaning, is fuel for my copywriting.
+There’s a reason why I love doing what I do – helping people define themselves and their businesses, and in turn, find and speak effectively to their ideal audiences.

 So remember, gifts come in many shapes, sizes and forms, and the really good ones, the ones worth having, usually have a flip side or a fascinating back story.

-Do you have any stories about gifts – unexpected, hard come by or easily worn, you’d like to share?
+Do you have any stories about gifts – unexpected, hard come by or easily worn?